 Men get dry skin, too.
 Make a manly scented version by trying some of the suggested essential oil combinations in this post.

 DIY Sugar Scrub Recipe

-- Mix all ingredients and store in an airtight container, such as a mason jar.
+- Store in an airtight container, such as a wide-mouth mason jar.

-- Use 1 tablespoon as needed in the shower.
-Scrub skin with the mixture and rinse will.
+In the shower, scrub your skin with 1 tablespoon of the mixture and rinse well.
 It will leave your skin feeling like silk.
 Goodbye dry skin!

 Sound simple?
 It is!